Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 Students by the end of the course will be able to ...

-1. Compare and contrast the benefits and drawbacks of Waterfall vs. Agile methodology, and follow iterative processes of user interviews, wireframes, and user narratives.
+1. Compare and contrast the benefits and drawbacks of Waterfall vs. Agile methodology, and follow iterative processes of user interviews, wireframes, and user journeys.
 (PLO 1 & 3)
     - Assessment: Summative Assessment
 1. Explain various strategies to evaluate a problem space and product opportunities including PEST Analysis, Competitive Analysis, and User Interviews (PLO 5)
     -  Assessment: Summative Assessment
-1. Create a prototypes of a product using User Personas, User Narratives, Wireframes Entity Relationship Diagrams and resource based scoping (PLO 3)
+1. Create a prototypes of a product using User Personas, User Journeys, Wireframes Entity Relationship Diagrams and resource based scoping (PLO 3)
     - Assessment: Summative Assessment
 1. Demonstrate a diverse and individualized set of professional skills necessary to succeed while at Make School and beyond.
 (PLO 1)
     - Assessment: Summative Assessment